Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Recent Changes

 Feb 20, 2026: Supreme Court struck down IEEPA tariffs 6-3; Saudi Arabia's 10% rate continues under Section 122 authority (effective Feb 24, expires ~July 24, 2026).
 The rate is numerically unchanged from the old IEEPA floor.
-Section 232 steel and aluminum tariffs of 50% remain in full force — Saudi aluminum from Ma'aden continues to face this surcharge.
+Section 232 metals tariffs remain in full force — Saudi aluminum from Ma'aden faces 50% on primary/unwrought aluminum articles, with 25% on qualifying derivative products (both on full customs value, after the April 6, 2026 restructuring).
 Saudi crude oil imports to the US have continued declining as US domestic production has grown.
 No FTA negotiations are currently active.

 Tips for Importers